MicrosoftDocs/windows-powershell-docs/docset/windows/storage/get-partitionsupportedsize.md

 SizeMin                                                 SizeMax
 -----------                                             -----------
 ```

-This example is not fully implemented and does not include size values.
+This command will show the actual value to see the minimum and maximum size for the partition (SizeMin and SizeMax).

 ## PARAMETERS